How dates are recorded

 - We may have a record of a death with the person's age at death stated and we can calculate an approximate birth year.
 This depends on how accurate the stated age at death is - sometimes they are rounded to the nearest 5.
 The same applies to Census returns.

 - ABT dates ([abt 2007]) (interpreted as 1 Jan 2007).
 Sometimes a birth year is based on broad conventions such as spouses being about the same age as each other (so if one is known the other is "abt same-birth-year-as-spouse") and their first child being when they are about 25 years of age.
-It is important to understand the difference between "abt" and "est" - a year marked "abt ...." is a guess and is very different from a year beginning with "est". "abt [year]" is especially used to force a "living" status for people known to be living..
+It is important to understand the difference between "abt" and "est" - a year marked "abt ...." is a guess and is very different from a year beginning with "est" which is based on evidence.